bad33ndj3/dotfiles/README.md

 # dotfiles

-run install.sh and copy the .zshrc to ~/.zshrc
+run install.sh for default linux snap's and apt's